Info for PhD Applicants

 What kind of graduate students do you typically accept?

-Students who generally are interested in child or adolescent peer relationships would be a good match for my lab, particularly if interested in one of my main programs of research.
-However, sometimes quite interesting and productive collaborations have resulted from the integration of new theories and methods in a graduate student’s area of expertise that offers a complement to type of research typically conducted in my lab.
+Students who generally are interested in child or adolescent peer relationships, psychopathology, and technology use would be a good match for my lab in 2026.
+However, sometimes quite interesting and productive collaborations have resulted from the integration of new theories and methods in a graduate student’s area of expertise that offers a complement to type of research we are already conducting.
 Ideally, students initially will be interested in gaining experience with ongoing research to help develop expertise in relevant literature and methods.
 Over the course of graduate training, students naturally are expected to develop novel research hypotheses that can help to establish skills as an independent scholar.
 Students in lab typically have substantial opportunities for presentation and publication of research findings.

 Our work benefits from the inclusion of many perspectives and diverse points of view.
 Our lab also has a long-standing commitment to cultivate a more diverse new generation of psychological scientists and practitioners.
 If you join our lab, you will be expected to participate in ongoing discussions about many forms of diversity, including racial/ethnic, gender/sexual, and religious differences.